Jack LaLanne: Health clubs

+Arnold Schwarzenegger said of Lalanne, “It doesn’t matter where you go, there’s a health club, and it all started with Jack LaLanne.”

 In 1936, he opened the nation's first health and fitness club in Oakland, California, where he offered supervised weight and exercise training and gave nutritional advice.
 His primary goal was to encourage and motivate his clients to improve their overall health.
-Doctors, however, advised their patients to stay away from his health club, a business totally unheard of at the time, and warned their patients that "LaLanne was an exercise 'nut,' whose programs would make them 'muscle-bound' and cause severe medical problems."
-LaLanne recalls the initial reaction of doctors to his promotion of weight-lifting:
+Doctors, however, advised their patients to stay away from his health club, a business totally unheard of at the time, and warned their patients that "LaLanne was an exercise 'nut', whose programs would make them 'muscle-bound' and cause severe medical problems".
+LaLanne recalls the initial reaction of doctors to his promotion of weight lifting:

-LaLanne designed the first leg extension machines, pulley machines using cables, and the weight selectors that are now standard in the fitness industry.
+LaLanne designed the first leg extension machines, pulley machines using cables, weight selectors, and many other inventions, none of which he patented, that are now standard in the fitness industry.
 He invented the original model of what became the Smith machine.
-LaLanne encouraged women to lift weights (though at the time it was thought this would make women look masculine and unattractive).
+He invented resistance bands, which he marketed as the Glamour Stretcher for women and the Easy Way for men with different tensions.
+LaLanne encouraged women to lift weights (though at the time it was thought this would make women look masculine and unattractive), and he was the first to have a coed health club.
 By the 1980s, Jack LaLanne's European Health Spas numbered more than 200.
 He eventually licensed all his health clubs to the Bally company, now known as Bally Total Fitness.
 Though not associated with any gym, LaLanne continued to lift weights until his death.

-LaLanne's gym ownership led to a brief professional wrestling career in 1938.
-Wrestlers were among the few athletes who embraced weight training, and they frequented his health club.
-LaLanne wrestled in the Bay Area for only a few months.
-He was well respected enough that he was booked to wrestle to a draw against some big name opponents rather than lose, despite his lack of experience.
-According to Ad Santel's grandson David Ad Santel, LaLanne wanted to be a champion from the start, but did not have the wrestling skills to do so.
-LaLanne was also friendly with such performers as Lou Thesz and Strangler Lewis.